What is a Venmo Account

 • Head to your device's app store (App Store for iOS or Google Play Store for Android).

-• Search for "Venmo" and select the official app.
+• Search for "Venmo" and locate the official app.

 • Click the "Install" or "Get" button and wait for it to download and install.